Netcracker/DRNavigator/documentation/Architecture.md

     sm-client:
       http_auth: True
 ```

-where
+Where,
 - `<BEARER TOKEN>` should be taken from the `sm-auth-sa-token-*` secret.
-Its name is specified in `sm-auth-sa` Service Account and can be obtained as:
+Its name is specified in the `sm-auth-sa` Service Account and can be obtained as:

 ```
 kubectl get sa sm-auth-sa -n site-manager -o yaml | grep sm-auth-sa-token | cut -d ' ' -f3
 ```

-After that you need to decode this token using base64 decoding, for example:
+After that, decode this token using base64 decoding, for example:

 ```
 kubectl get secret sm-auth-sa-token-pqkxj -n site-manager -o yaml | grep token: | cut -d ' ' -f4 | base64 --decode
 ```

-- cacert is a content of `site-manager-tls.crt` which has been generated during SiteManager installation
+- cacert is a content of `site-manager-tls.crt` which has been generated during the SiteManager installation.

 ### Running from cli

-1. On the Linux host should be installed python with version 3.9 or newer
+1. On the Linux host, install python with version 3.9 or newer.
-1. Copy or clone files from https://github.com/Netcracker/DRNavigator  to separate directory.
-For example `/opt/sm-client`
+2. Copy or clone files from https://github.com/Netcracker/DRNavigator to a separate directory.
+For example, `/opt/sm-client`
-1. Install python libs:
+3. Install python libs:

     ```
     # pip3 install -r requirements-sc.txt
     ```

-1. Start script `sm-client` with argument `status` to check status of clusters and services
+4. Start script `sm-client` with the `status` argument to check the status of clusters and services.